rovinski/rovinski.github.io/index.md

 Open `index.md` to edit this text.

 ## First Steps
-Please start by reading the [Documentation].
+Start by reading the [Documentation].
 Specifically, the chapters below should be relevant to you:

 * [Installation] -- How to install and run Hydejack.
-* [Configuration] Once Jekyll is running you can start with basic configuration.
 * [Migration] -- You can skip this if you haven't used Hydejack before.
+* [Configuration] -- Once Jekyll is running you can start with basic configuration.
 {:.related-posts.faded}

 Open `index.md` to edit this text.